giantswarm/operatorkit/docs/file_structure.md

 # File Structure

-- operatorkit resources should have a consistent structure to make code navigation easier.
+- operatorkit handlers should have a consistent structure to make code navigation easier.
 - Each method of the resource should be saved to a separate file. e.g. `create.go` should contain the `EnsureCreated` method.